-Her research explores the role of social media platforms in work, culture, and society.
-She is the author or co-author of three published books, including (Not) Getting Paid to Do What You Love: Gender and Aspirational Labor in the Social Media Economy, which Wired named one of the "Top Tech Books of 2017."
-Her co-authored book Platforms and Cultural Production has been translated into multiple languages.
+Her earlier books include (Not) Getting Paid to Do What You Love: Gender and Aspirational Labor in the Social Media Economy, named one of Wired’s "Top Tech Books of 2017," and Remake, Remodel: Women’s Magazines in the Digital Age.
+Her co-authored book, Platforms and Cultural Production, has been translated into multiple languages.

 Duffy completed her Ph.D. at the Annenberg School for Communication at the University of Pennsylvania in 2011.
-She holds an M.A. from the University of Pennsylvania and B.A. from The Pennsylvania State University, where she was the student marshal for the College of Communications.
-Duffy serves on the board for the American Influencer Council and is a member of the Content Creator Scholar Network.
+She holds an M.A. from the University of Pennsylvania and a B.A. from The Pennsylvania State University, where she was the student marshal for the College of Communications.
+Duffy serves on the advisory board for the American Influencer Council, the first U.S. trade organization created by and for professional creators.

 Recent Publications